Move-Out Inspection Checklist for Florida Landlords

 The bottom line

 The move-out inspection is evidence-gathering.
 Document room by room, compare to move-in, photograph everything, and know the line between normal wear and damage.
-Send the claim notice by certified mail within 30 days, itemize every deduction, use the statutory language.
+Send the claim notice by certified mail or email within 30 days, itemize every deduction, use the statutory language.
 Get it right and you protect both the deposit and your standing.
 Get it wrong and you forfeit the whole thing.

 If you own one rental in Orlando or Tampa and the inspection-and-deposit paperwork is exactly the part you dread, that's a clean thing to hand off.
 We manage single properties too — you don't need a portfolio — and handling move-out inspections, photo documentation, and the 30-day notice is part of the job.
 Get a free rental analysis and we'll show you what that looks like.